 Students in Preschool and Kindergarten: Students in preschool and kindergarten classes do not wear the school uniform.
 Clothing should be weather-appropriate and in good condition without stains or holes.
 Shoes should be of the appropriate size and have good support.
-No open-toed or open heeled sandals or shoes, as these pose a danger when heavy doors are opened and closed.
+No open-toed or open heeled sandals or shoes, and no Crocs.

 ALL Students: Hair is to be neat and clean and away from students' eyes.
 Boys' hair should be above the collar and trimmed around the ears.
-No unusual hair styles or coloring of any kind, including tinting or highlight are permitted.
+No unusual hair styles or coloring of any kind, including tinting or highlights are permitted.
 The school reserves the right to request hair be trimmed if it is becoming unkempt.
 Fingernails should be neat and not grown beyond the end of the fingertips.
 Nail polish, artificial nails and makeup are not permitted.
 Excessive jewelry may not be worn.
-Large dangling earrings are not permitted.
+Dangling earrings longer than 1 inch are not permitted.
 Boys may not wear earrings.
 No body piercings or visible tattoos, permanent or temporary.
 The school is not responsible for the loss of expensive jewelry or watches and recommends they be saved for wear outside of the school.

-Dress code for Non-Uniform Days: Jeans may be worn and should be in good condition with no holes or stains.
-Shirts must be modest and there must be no vulgar or angry pictures or writing.
+Dress code for Non-Uniform Days: Jeans may be worn and should be in good condition.
+Jeans may not have holes or stains.
+Shirts must be modest, and there must be no vulgar images, alcohol or drug themes, or angry pictures or writing.
+Cropped shirts are prohibited.
 Sneakers may be worn, and should be in good condition.
-Shorts, skirts, and dresses should be no more than two inches above the knee.
+Shorts, skirts, and dresses should be of appropriate length, but not more than three inches above the knee.
+Students who choose to wear leggings must wear a tunic-style shirt or other top which covers their back side.